Guide to Visiting Taipei, Taiwan for the First Time

 You’ll Get to Taipei Quicker with MRT

-Because airport bus fare to Taipei Main Station cost NT$135 and takes roughly about 1 hour drive with no traffic.
+The airport bus fare to Taipei Main Station costs NT$135 and takes roughly 1 hour to drive with no traffic.
 The operative word is no traffic.
 But why risk it?

-The Airport MRT cost NT$160 and also takes about an 1 hour to reach Taipei Main Station.
-The price difference is so small.
-Pay for the Airport MRT fare and you won’t have to worry about car traffic or accidents and bus malfunctions.
+The Airport MRT costs NT$160 and also takes about 1 hour to reach Taipei Main Station.
+The price difference is so slight.
+Pay for the Airport MRT fare, and you won’t have to worry about car traffic or accidents, or bus malfunctions.

 The Airport MRT is the Most Convenient (But the Airport Bus is Useful Too)

-That said, the airport bus is your only option to get to Taipei Main Station if you’ve arrived into Taoyuan Airport past midnight.
+That said, the airport bus is your only option to get to Taipei Main Station if you’ve arrived at Taoyuan Airport past midnight.
 Because the Airport MRT stops service at midnight.

 Airport Bus departing Taoyuan Airport to Taipei Main Station runs 24 hours with 15-20 minute intervals.

-Now you know how to get from Taoyuan Airport to Tapei Main Station, I’ll point out the best area to stay in Taipei for your first visit to Taiwan!
+Now that you know how to get from Taoyuan Airport to Taipei Main Station, let me point out the best area to stay in Taipei for your first visit to Taiwan!

 Ximending District Taipei Walking Street